SofteqDG/ios-objective-c-coding-style/README.md

 ## Ternary Operator

 The intent of the ternary operator, `?` , is to increase clarity or code neatness.
 The ternary SHOULD only evaluate a single condition per expression.
 Evaluating multiple conditions is usually more understandable as an if statement or refactored into named variables.
+The ternary SHOULD be wrapped in the round brackets.

 **For example:**

 ```objc
 result = (a > b) ? (x) : (y);
 ```

 **Not:**

 ```objc
 result = a > b ? x = c > d ? c : d : y;
 ```